arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## How to use
 This repo contains one branch for each of the labs in the Fusion training curriculum.
 Each branch builds off of the previous completed lab so you can check your solutions as you go.
 For example, to see the solution to lab 4, you can switch to `lab-05` branch since thats where lab 5 starts off.

-It's important to note that the code in this repo may differ from the code written on-the-spot in your training session.
-However, the files will contain the same information and represent a complete version of each concept.

 ## Lab 00
 Running Fusion locally.